Listen to an audio file of this tool.

 - “When do you see it and how is it used?”

-- “Do you have any ideas on why alcohol might only be appropriate for grown-ups?”
-Listen carefully to what your child understands and the gaps in understanding.
-It will help you formulate future teaching and practice opportunities.
+- “Do you have any ideas on why alcohol might only be appropriate for grownups?”

-Often our children will have different impressions about our attitudes and values toward alcohol based on what they’ve observed.
+Your child may have different impressions about your attitudes and values toward alcohol based on what they’ve observed.
 Listen carefully to their understanding of the role of alcohol in your family’s life and how they perceive your values.
 Their impressions may surprise you!

 Don’t get caught up in feeling defensive about your own drinking practices.
-Keep focused on the fact that your children are just at the start of understanding alcohol.
+Keep focused on the fact that your child is just at the start of understanding alcohol.
 It’s a brand new chance to offer essential guidance.
-Focus on the impacts you can have today and going forward.
+Focus on the impacts you can have today and in the future.

 Step 2.
 Teach New Skills by Interactive Modeling

 Though your child has likely been exposed to adults drinking, you may or may not have had a specific conversation about the role of alcohol.
 The first impressions about alcohol your child may have formed could have come from a number of experiences with adults.
-Because alcohol can be such a frequent and common presence in our daily lives and certainly at celebratory events, we can have a challenging time figuring out what lessons our children have learned from that modeling.
-Yet we know that modeling – our actions – is the greatest teacher.
-With that in mind, let’s take a look at what you can do.
+Because alcohol can be such a frequent and common presence in daily life and certainly at celebratory events, it can be challenging to figure out what lessons your child has learned from that modeling.
+Yet modeling (your actions) is the greatest teacher.

-- First, examine family messages around the role of alcohol and think about what it’s teaching your child.
+- Examine family messages around the role of alcohol and think about what they’re teaching your child.
 Some questions you can ask yourself include:

 - Talk about your family history with alcohol.
-Research shows that children of adults with alcohol use disorders are between four and ten times more likely to become alcohol dependent themselves than are children with no relatives who struggle with addiction.4 These children are more likely to begin drinking at a younger age and progressively struggle as they grow.5 If this is true for your family, talking about family history can break that family cycle and teach your child how to make healthy choices.
+Research shows that children of adults with alcohol use disorders are between four and ten times more likely to become alcohol dependent themselves.4 These children are more likely to begin drinking at a younger age and progressively struggle as they grow.5 If this is true for your family, talking about family history can break that family cycle and teach your child how to make healthy choices.

 - Create empathy and compassion through understanding.
 Promote empathy and understanding as family members deal with challenges in life.
 This is the ideal time to teach your child about the reasons behind alcohol use and misuse.

-Become a strong parent advocate.
+- Become a strong parent advocate.
 If you are in a circumstance in which relatives become obviously intoxicated, trust your gut.
 Your family is likely no longer safe since there are individuals present who have lost control.
-When people become unsafe, it’s your responsibility as a parent to get you and your children to safety.
+When people become unsafe, it’s your responsibility as a parent (or someone in a parenting role) to get you and your child to safety.
 Leave the celebration.
-Let your child know that the reason you are leaving is because there are adults who have made unhealthy choices and have lost their sense of control
+Let your child know that the reason you are leaving is because there are adults who have made unhealthy choices and have lost their sense of control.

-- Talk about the emotions someone might feel who wants to escape their lives.
+- Talk about the feelings someone might have who wants to escape their lives.
 Ask your child if they have ever felt that way.
-Reassure your child that it’s normal to feel overwhelmed at times by your own problems.
+Reassure your child that it’s normal to feel overwhelmed by your own problems at times.
 Offer your thoughts on ways you gain a bigger perspective on the world and the possibilities.

 - Discuss values.
-Instead of diving into a discussion about alcohol, first you may want to talk about health and healthy development.
-Consider the following questions:
+Instead of diving into a discussion about alcohol, first you may want to consider questions about health and healthy development.

 - Set goals that demonstrate your values.
 Now that you have articulated your family’s hopes and values, consider what goals you can set for yourself and what goals you can encourage your child to set in order to align actions with values.

-- Create a family ritual out of expressing gratitude for your lives.
+- Create a family ritual of expressing gratitude in your lives.
 Children are often corrected and told what they are not doing right.
-You can create a balancing force in your children’s lives by focusing on what is good, strong, and healthy in your lives.
+You can create a balancing force in your child’s life by focusing on what is good, strong, and healthy in your lives.
 Whether you make a habit of sharing grateful thoughts, sitting down to a family meal, or keeping a running list on your family’s chalkboard, find a way to share specifics on what is positive in your lives.
-Your child will think in those terms as well.
+Your child will start to think in those terms as well.
 Children who are more aware of how they belong and are loved are more likely to respect rules and boundaries and make healthy choices.

 Practice can take the form of pretend play, cooperatively working together, or trying out a new skill with you as a coach and ready support.
-Practice is not only nice, it’s necessary in order for children to internalize new skills.
+Practice is necessary for children to internalize new skills.
 Practice makes vital new brain connections that strengthen each time your child performs the new action.

-When your child comes to you with an interpersonal problem whether it’s with a friend or a teacher, reflect back feelings.
+- When your child comes to you with an interpersonal problem whether it’s with a friend or a teacher, reflect back feelings.
 Ask what choices your child might have in communicating with this other person.
 Perhaps offer supportive language that will help your child broach the topic.
-Then, show your confidence that they can manage their own communications and work through their own problems.
+Show your confidence that they can manage their own communications and work through their own problems.